-You’ve heard us talk about so-called “big gear” training on the program before.
+You’ve heard us talk about so-called big gear work on the program before.
 Many of you probably incorporate it into your riding, and for a variety of reasons.

-What’s surprising is how little research has been done on this low-cadence, high-torque riding.
-Even the definition of what constitutes “low-cadence” remains hazy.
+What’s surprising is how little research has been done on low-cadence, high-torque training.
+Even the definition of what constitutes “low cadence” remains hazy.
 And there are as many ways of incorporating this into your workouts as there are coaches.
-Threshold, sub-threshold, five minutes, or 20 minutes.
+Threshold, sub-threshold, 5 minutes, or 20 minutes.
 There are many possibilities, and as many philosophies.

 Today we take a closer look at big gear work.
 What does the research literature say about performance gains and adaptations?
 What have elite coaches discovered through practice?
 Are coaches employing something their gut tells them works, and the research has simply yet to catch up?